+What is Canada Famous for?
+Hockey, for sure!
 Hockey is Canada’s National Winter Sport.
 But hockey is immensely more important to Canadians than its title designates.
 Most Canadians live and breathe hockey.
 In fact, it binds Canadians together as a nation.
-Canadians are often found discussing hockey stats and updates from the National Hockey League, North America’s professional ice hockey league.
+Canadians often discuss hockey stats and updates from the National Hockey League, North America’s professional ice hockey league.

-From the East coast to the West, every small town and large city has both indoor and outdoor hockey arenas.
-Take a stroll on a winter’s evening through a Canadian neighborhood and the hollow thunk of a hockey puck against the boards is sure to be ringing out.
+Every small town and large city has indoor and outdoor hockey arenas from the East coast to the West.
+Take a stroll on a winter’s evening through a Canadian neighborhood, and the hollow thunk of a hockey puck against the boards will indeed be ringing out.

 #4 The Canadian Rockies

 Canada’s Rocky Mountains soar between the two western provinces of Alberta and British Columbia.
-Glaciers, glistening mountain lakes, ski hills, hiking trails, and impressive wildlife are reason enough to visit.
+Glaciers, glistening mountain lakes, ski hills, hiking trails, and impressive wildlife are reasons enough to visit.

-Banff National Park was Canada’s first National Park created in 1885.
-Its small bustling town sits amidst the Rocky Mountains and elk stroll the sidewalks.
-Do a little shopping and then head to the mountains to ride the gondola, ski, snowshoe or hike.
+Banff National Park was Canada’s first National Park, created in 1885.
+Its small bustling town sits amidst the Rocky Mountains, and elk stroll the sidewalks.
+Do some shopping and then head to the mountains to ride the gondola, ski, snowshoe, or hike.
 The views from atop are breathtaking.

 Lake Louise, a 40-minute drive from the Banff townsite, is a shimmering lake where the color blue takes on a different meaning.
 Rent a canoe and paddle around the lake (the lake is glacial fed…so the water is C O L D!) or hike up to a teahouse that has existed since 1905.